 Listen for the calls of many indigenous birds and look for butterflies.
 See other Central Park highlights.

 Visit sea lions, snow monkeys, red pandas, turtles, bears and other animals at the cozy Central Park Zoo.

-* Most indoor areas are now open including the delightful penguins & sea birds exhibit and tropic zone.
-4D Theater is closed.
+* Indoor areas are now open including the delightful penguins & sea birds exhibit and colorful tropic zone.

 * Climb, play and pet at the interactive children’s zoo across the path.

 * Some food and shopping available but only accepting credit card/apple pay.